 Other factors may play a role in their establishment and persistence in new areas, including climatic conditions.

-EFSA provides independent scientific advice and scientific assistance on human health and animal health-related aspects of vector-borne zoonotic diseases.
-The role of EFSA’s Panel on Animal Health and Welfare in this area is to provide scientific advice to risk managers on the animal health-related aspects of vector-borne diseases.
+EFSA and its Panel on Animal Health and Welfare provide independent scientific advice and scientific assistance on human health and animal health-related aspects of vector-borne zoonotic diseases.
 EFSA monitors and analyses the situation on zoonoses, zoonotic micro-organisms, antimicrobial resistance, microbiological contaminants and food-borne outbreaks across Europe.

-EFSA works in close cooperation with European Centre for Disease Prevention and Control (ECDC) in this area by sharing information on present and future projects on vectors and vector-borne zoonotic diseases.
-This cooperation will lead to the development of a common database on vectors and vector-borne diseases.
+EFSA works with European Centre for Disease Prevention and Control (ECDC), sharing information on present and future projects on vectors and vector-borne zoonotic diseases.

-Based on data collected by the EU Member States, EFSA produces in cooperation with ECDC annual European Union Summary Reports on vector-borne zoonoses in animals and food-borne outbreaks caused by these micro-organisms.
+Based on data collected by the EU Member States, EFSA and ECDC produce annual European Union summary reports on vector-borne zoonoses in animals and food-borne outbreaks caused by these micro-organisms.

 According to EU legislation, many infectious diseases have to be notified by Member States to either national authorities or the European Commission.
 They are managed by various control, eradication and prevention measures.
-Since diseases do not recognise borders and can spread rapidly, EU policy on communicable diseases focuses on surveillance, rapid detection and rapid response.
+EU policy on communicable diseases focuses on surveillance, rapid detection and rapid response.

-An EU network for the epidemiological surveillance and control of communicable diseases has been in place since 1999 to promote cooperation and coordination between Member States.
+An EU network for the epidemiological surveillance and control of communicable diseases has been in place since 1999.
 EU surveillance includes some important vector-borne zoonotic diseases, such as malaria, the West Nile virus and yellow fever.
-In addition, ECDC has a specific programme on emerging and vector-borne diseases contributing to EU-wide preparedness and response capabilities.
+In addition, ECDC has a specific programme on emerging and vector-borne diseases.

 In the area of animal health, one of the key elements of the Community Animal Health Policy is the early detection of exotic, new and emerging disease threats.